HOTHEAD01TH/Agency-Website/README.md

-# Services Portfolio
+# Agency Website

-This is a Services Portfolio web application built using React and a CSS framework (replace with the actual framework if specific).
-It showcases a company's core services with a modern, user-friendly, and responsive interface.
+This is a Agency Website web application built using React and a CSS framework (replace with the actual framework if specific).
+It showcases a company's core Agency with a modern, user-friendly, and responsive interface.

 ## Features

-- **Home Page:** Introduces the company and its services.
+- **Home Page:** Introduces the company and its Agency.
-- **Services Page:** Details of various services offered.
+- **Agency Page:** Details of various Agency offered.
 - **About Us Page:** Information about the company and its mission.
 - **Contact Page:** Contact form for inquiries.